-RESOLUTION FOR AGAINST ABSTAIN 1. .
-To receive, consider and adopt the audited Financial Statements for the year ended 30 th June 2021 together with the Chairman's, Directors' and Auditors' Reports thereon.
-2. To re-e elect directors: Japheth Katto who has attained the age of 70 years, and being eligible, offers himself for re-election. b.
+RESOLUTION FOR AGAINST ABSTAIN 1. eive, consider and adopt the audited Financial Statements for the year ended 30 th 2021 together with the Chairman's, Directors' and Auditors' Reports thereon.
+2. To re-e a. elect directors: Japheth Katto who has attained the age of 70 years, and being eligible, offers himself for re-election. b.
 Ory Okolloh who was appointed during the financial year to fill a casual vacancy on the Board.
-She retires in accordance with the provisions of Article 116 of the Company's Articles of Association, and, being eligible, offers herself for re-election.
-C. Dayalan Nayager who was appointed during the financial year to fill a casual vacancy on the Board.
+She retires in accordance with the provisions of Article 116 of the Company's Articles of Association, and, being eligible, offers herself for re-election C. Dayalan Nayager who was appointed during the financial year to fill a casual vacancy on the Board.
 He retires in accordance with the provisions of Article 116 of the Company's Articles of Association, and being eligible, offers himself for reelection. d.
 Martin Otieno-Oduor, who retires by rotation in accordance with the provisions of Article 117 of the Company's Articles of Association, and being eligible, offers himself for re-election. e.
 John Ulanga, who retires by rotation in accordance with the provisions of Article 117 of the Company's Articles of Association, and being eligible, offers himself for re-election.
-3. Manag ect the following Directors, being members of the Board Audit & Risk gement Committee to continue to serve as members of the said Committee: - Jlanga; Japheth Katto; Jimmy Mugerwa; Leo Breen and Ory Okolloh 4.
-4. To receive, consider and if thought fit approve the Directors' Remuneration Report and the remuneration paid to the Directors' for the year ended 30th June 2021.
-5. Spe ial Bus iness Cha nge of (Company Name To consider and if thought fit to pass the following resolution as a special resolution, as recommended by the Directors: - "That the name of the Company be and is hereby changed from 'East African Breweries Limited' to 'East African Breweries Plc' in compliance with Section 53 of the Companies Act, 2015 and with effect from the date set out in the Certificate of Change of Name issued in that regards by the Registrar of Companies".
+3. Manag ect the following Directors, being members of the Board Audit & Risk gement Committee to continue to serve as members of the said Committee: - Jlanga; Japheth Katto; Jimmy Mugerwa; Leo Breen and Ory Okolloh 4. eive, consider and if thought fit approve the Directors' Remuneration Report and the neration paid to the Directors' for the year ended 30th June 2021.
+5. Sectio ppoint, PricewaterhouseCoopers (PwC) LLP as Auditors of the Company by virtue of n 721(2) of the Companies Act, 2015 and to authorize the Board of Directors to fix emuneration for the ensuing financial year.
+Spec cial Bus iness Chai nge of ( Company Name To consider and if thought fit to pass the following resolution as a special resolution, as recommended by the Directors: - "That the name of the Company be and is hereby changed from 'East African Breweries Limited' to 'East African Breweries Plc' in compliance with Section 53 of the Companies Act, 2015 and with effect from the date set out in the Certificate of Change of Name issued in that regards by the Registrar of Companies".